Parent and Caregiver

 The Student Budgeting Advice Service is there to support students in managing their finances.
 They also deliver budgeting workshops, assist students in the completion of grant, scholarship and Student Assistance Fund applications and provide "one to one" advice and guidance on managing money.

 We are always available to speak with parents or students about sourcing accommodation.
-If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our office on the 1st floor of 6 Carrigside, College Road.
+If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our office at 6 Carrigside, College Road, T12 KT27.